-Severance payment
+Severance payments

-An employer must pay an employee a severance payment for their dismissal due to redundancy or lay-off if the employee has been employed for a minimum of 24 months.
+An employer must pay an employee severance pay for their dismissal due to redundancy or lay-off if the employee has been employed for a minimum of 24 months.

-Long-service payment
+Long-service payments

-Any employee who has been employed for a minimum of five years and is dismissed, not by reason of redundancy or serious misconduct, is entitled to statutory long-service payment.
-An employee is entitled to either severance payment or long-service payment, but not both.
-The calculation of long-service payment is the same as the calculation of severance payment and is subject to a maximum cap of HK\$390,000 (ie, 26 years of service).
+Any employee who has been employed for a minimum of five years and is dismissed, not by reason of redundancy or serious misconduct, is entitled to a statutory long-service payment.
+An employee is entitled to either severance pay or long-service pay, but not both.
+The calculation of long-service payments is the same as the calculation of severance pay and is subject to a maximum cap of HK\$390,000 (ie, 26 years of service).